diseraluca/diseraluca.github.io/_posts/2018-07-29-case-study-one-delta-mush-part-one.md

 }
 ~~~

-As you can see the algorithm boils down to this 4 simple step, as said in the introductiond:
+As you can see the algorithm boils down to this 4 simple step, as said in the introduction:

 1. Smooth the rest pose mesh
 2. Calculate the Deltas for the smoothed rest pose mesh
 3. Smooth the deformation mesh
 4. Apply the delta back to the smoothed deformation mesh

-That last big chunk of code is just the us applying the delta.
-It does not reside in a method as I was testing some things and it isn't worth it to refactor right now as we will change it a lot in the next section.
+That last big chunk of code is just us applying the delta.
+It does not reside in a method as I was testing some things and it isn't worth it to refactor right now as we will change it a lot in the next parts.

 #### Preparing some values we need